CarbonLDP/carbonldp-js-sdk/doc/README.md

 #### <a name="Carbon-Document-Factory-Decorated-Object" />Decorated Object
 **Interfaces:** [Carbon.LDP.PersistedContainer.Class](#Carbon-LDP-PersistedContainer-Class)

-> Object decorated by the Carbon.LDP.PersistedContainer.Factory.decorate function.
+> Object decorated by the `Carbon.LDP.PersistedContainer.Factory.decorate()` function.

 ##### <a name="Carbon-Document-Factory-Decorated-Object-Properties" />Properties
 ```typescript
 _fragmentsIndex:Map<string, Carbon.Fragment.Class>
 ```

-Map object for store the fragment pointers (named fragments and blank nodes) of the document.
+Map that stores the fragments (named fragments and blank nodes) of the Document.

 ##### <a name="Carbon-Document-Factory-Decorated-Object-Methods" />Methods
 ##### hasPointer